erikssod/CXpipeline/modules/README.md

 **conf.yaml parameters for user to edit:**

-* xprep_file_name - Name of the xprep files (should be consistent for all experiments), ie XDS_ASCII.HKL or XDS_ASCII.HKL_p1
+* xprep_file_name - Enter which xprep file you wish to start from (ie XDS_ASCII.HKL_p1)
-* chemical_formula - Chemical formula of the crystal
+* chemical_formula - Enter the chemical formula of your crystal

-**conf.yaml parameters used by the system only:**

-* analysis_path - The path to the analysis folder
-* space_group - The space group from the reference '.ins' file written using the following notation P2(1)/n

 ### modules/SHELXL_ref.py